Natural Resource Education Internship

 Friday Night for Teens (5%):

 The Friday Night for Teens project provides a supervised, substance-free environment for local youth for a few hours every Friday night.
 The intern will be expected to support this project by providing staff support for the weekly event.
 This is a great opportunity to work with a large group of junior and senior high school aged teens.

 The intern will have the opportunity to assist with other organizational projects.
 Depending on the individual, other projects could include social sciences or wood utilization projects.

 The Sierra Institute is looking for someone who is passionate about making a difference, has demonstrated comfort working with adolescents, and with an educational background in science (e.g., environmental science, natural resources, biology, ecology, or a related field).
 Prior experience working with youth in an educational setting is preferred.
 Fieldwork experience is a plus.
 Strong writing skills, attention to detail, independence and adaptability are required.
 Personal vehicle is required.

 The position will be primarily office-based (80%) with occasional field trips and classroom time.
 During time off, the intern can enjoy living in the middle of unlimited outdoor recreation opportunities, including hiking, biking, and climbing, on surrounding public lands at the intersection of the Sierra Nevada and Cascade mountain ranges.
 The Sierra Institute for Community and Environment is located in rural Plumas County, California, in the small town of Taylorsville.

-The intern will receive a stipend of $1,000/month, plus free housing in Taylorsville within walking distance of Sierra Institute.
+The intern will receive a wage of $7.31/hour, plus housing in Taylorsville within walking distance of Sierra Institute.